General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What’s Little Mo’s child that she shared with Trevor Morgan called?
+- What’s Little Mo’s little one that she shared with Trevor Morgan referred to as?

 - How did Roxy and Ronnie die?

-- Who spoke the first ever line in EastEnders and what did they say?
+- Who spoke the primary ever line in EastEnders and what did they are saying?

 Answers